Buildforce/Olingo-odata4-jpa-processorOld/jpa-tutorial/Tutorials/Metadata/1-8-Functions.md

 The Function shall fulfill the following specification:
 * It shall take the Area and the Population as input
 * It shall return a Double that represents the population density (scalar function)
-* It shall not be called directly, so if shall not have an Function Import
+* It shall not be called directly, so if shall not have a Function Import
 * Last but not least it shall not be bound to an instance

 The corresponding annotation locks as follows: